boscoh/pdbremix/readme.md

 - `puffshow` displays pulling residues in PUFF sim

-## Python Interface to manipulate PDB Structures

-### Vector geometry library
+## Vector geometry library

-For a structural biology library, you need a good vector geometry library.
-Here we provide `v3`:
+As in any structural biology library, we provide a vector geometry library, which is called `v3`:

 	from pdbremix import v3

-The library switches between a pure python `v3array` version or if you have a numpy, a numpy-dependent version `v3numpy`.
+`v3` was designed to be function-based, with vector and transform objects subclassed from arrays.
+This allows the library to easily switch between a pure Python version and a numpy-dependent version.
 If you want specifically the python version:

 	import pdbremix.v3array as v3